ZJunBo/AttentionHSI/README.md

 # Fusing Spatial Attention with Spectral-channel Attention Mechanism for Hyperspectral Image Classification via Encoder-decoder Networks
-In this work, we propose an encoder-decoder network that fuses spatial attention and spectral-channel attention for HSI classification
+In this work, we propose an encoder-decoder network that fuses spatial attention and spectral-channel attention for HSI classification.
 ## Requirements
 * python 3.8
 * pytorch 1.9